 - exercising regularly

 - eating a balanced diet

-- avoiding tobacco and recreational drugs
+- avoiding alcohol and drugs

-- limiting alcohol intake
+- avoiding or limiting alcohol

 - exercising regularly